Ten Portraits of Jews of the Twentieth Century: Subsequent assessments

 In 2006, the National Portrait Gallery wrote that "Warhol's insistence that the subjects be deceased invests the series with an inescapable character of mortality.
 The faces of the dead appear as if behind a veneer of modernity.
 The tension sustained between photograph and abstraction focuses the issue of their celebrity.
-Probing the faultlines between the person and their manufactured, surface image, Warhol presents these individuals' fame as a complex metamorphosis".
+Probing the faultlines between the person and their manufactured, surface image, Warhol presents these individuals' fame as a complex metamorphosis."

 In 2008, Ken Johnson of The New York Times wrote that "What is remarkable about the paintings now, however, is how uninteresting they are.
-What once made them controversial – the hint of a jokey, unconscious anti-Semitism – has evaporated, leaving little more than bland, posterlike representations.
+What once made them controversial — the hint of a jokey, unconscious anti-Semitism — has evaporated, leaving little more than bland, posterlike representations.
 The paintings do have a certain visual panache; you could even call some of them jazzy. … The issue for Warhol is not what his subjects did and not Jewishness in general.
 His real subject was fame.
-He was interested in famous people simply because they were famous".
+He was interested in famous people simply because they were famous."

+Collections

+A set of screenprints was donated to New York's Jewish Museum by Lorraine and Martin Beitler in 2006.

+Two complete sets of the series are located in Des Moines, Iowa.
+One is held by the Des Moines Art Center, while the other is displayed at Tifereth Israel Synagogue.